TediCross/TediCross/README.md

 Currently, the bot is able to relay ordinary text messages from Telegram to Discord and vice versa.
 Formatting of the messages, like @-mentions, inline- and block-style code, URLs etc. work.

-Sending images works from Telegram to Discord, but not the other way.
-It will eventually work both ways

 The bot sometimes crashes for reasons unknown.
 Just restart the bot, and it works again.

 For a list of known bugs, or to submit a bug or feature request, see this repo's "Issues" tab